stereolabs/zed-hub-examples/README.md

 ## Deploying a ZED Hub app for production

 Once you have successfully been able to run and test the apps in a development environment, you can look into deploying the same apps in production-ready environments with our [Deploy a ZED Hub app as a service](./deploy_as_a_service.md) tutorial.

-## Next steps
-These samples and tutorials can be used as starting points to develop your own app.
-There are some additional, more advanced tutorials available, which can be used and modified in order to fit your specific needs.